Mapsui/Mapsui/README.md

 ## News

+- 2020 May 17: Released Mapsui 2.0.1 with some bug fixes around zooming.
 - 2020 May 4: Released Mapsui 2.0.0!
   - The main developers on v2 are Dirk Weltz (@charlenni) and Paul den Dulk (@pauldendulk).
   - Thanks go to all contributors:  https://github.com/Mapsui/Mapsui/graphs/contributors